The sixth Painleve transcendent and uniformization of algebraic curves: Inversion problems and related topics

-It is a remarkable fact that in both of these cases we arrive at \eqref{heun}, so that Ap\'ery's equation turns out to be a hidden consequence of the two simplest but nontrivial solutions \eqref{uy} coming from an infinite series of Picard's ones.
-Indeed, the change $\varphi(r)=\sqrt{r_s}\:\Psi(s)$ and first of equalities \eqref{rs} substituted in \eqref{A2Klein} cause this equation to become \eqref{heun}.
+It is a remarkable fact that the resulting (unique) solution leads exactly to \eqref{heun}; Ap\'ery's equation turns out to be a hidden consequence of the two simplest Dubrovin--Hitchin solutions \eqref{uy} coming from an infinite series of Picard's ones.
+Indeed, the change $\varphi(r)=\sqrt{r_s}\:\Psi(s)$ and first of equalities \eqref{rs} substituted in \eqref{A2Klein} cause this equation to become Eq.~\eqref{heun}.
 The second equality produces an equivalent equation.
-This and other equivalents are obtained from \eqref{heun} by the six linear fractional transformations $s\mapsto \frac{a\,s+b}{c\,s+d}$ permuting points $s=\{0,1,\infty\}$ between themselves and therefore the fourth singularity can be freely appointed to one of the six values $s=\bbig\{9,\frac19,\frac89,\frac98,-8,-\frac18 \bbig\}$.
-Formulae \eqref{rs} solve the inversion problem for Ap\'ery's equation \eqref{A2}.
+This and other equivalents are obtained from \eqref{heun} by the six linear fractional transformations $s\mapsto \frac{a\,s+b}{c\,s+d}$ permuting points $s=\{0,1,\infty\}$ between themselves and therefore the fourth singularity can be freely appointed to one of the six values $s=\big\{9,\frac19,\frac89,\frac98,-8,-\frac18 \big\}$.
+Formulae \eqref{rs} lead to solution of inversion problem for Ap\'ery's equation \eqref{A2} in terms of those for $s$-equation \eqref{heun}.

+\begin{remark} When passing to a punctured sphere above, we had actually motivated there an important transition from non-free monodromy $\G_r$ to a free one $\G_s$ and obtained thereby yet another explanation as to why universal uniformization by free groups leads to large `towers of solvable curves'.
+As a rough guide one may think that \emph{free} monodromy, being a rather large group, integrates many other equations but not only its proper one.
+The \emph{larger} groups are \emph{easier} described.
+For example group $\G_s$ is larger than $\G_r$ because it is completely free of defining relations, whereas $\G_r$ has the two ones $\mathfrak{a}^2=\mathfrak{b}^2=1$.
+Number of their generators is the same. \end{remark}